Frequently Asked Questions

 WHERE ARE YOUR FOODS MADE?

-We have five manufacturing facilities, all located in the United States.
-One is in northern California, one in central California, one in Missouri, one in South Carolina and one in Arkansas.
+We have six manufacturing facilities, all located in the United States.
+One is in northern California, one in central California, one in Missouri, one in South Carolina, one in Arkansas and one in Kansas.

 Tour our facility to see how our pet food is made.